apid/apid/README.md

-# APID
+# apid

-Apid is a container for publishing APIs that provides core services to its plugins including configuration, API publishing, data access, and a local pub/sub event system.
+apid is a container for publishing APIs that provides core services to its plugins including configuration, API publishing, data access, and a local pub/sub event system.

-## To build and run standalone
+## To build and run

-    cd cmd/apid
-    glide install
+    glide install --strip-vendor
     go build
     ./apid